 Long story made short:

 Rebecca Behrens is the award-winning author of five critically acclaimed middle-grade novels.
 Her first three books explore famous historical figures and fascinating places: When Audrey Met Alice, Summer of Lost and Found, and The Last Grand Adventure.
 Her thrillingly realistic survival story The Disaster Days is a Junior Library Guild selection, a Bank Street Best Children’s Book, and an ILA Teachers’ Choices selection.
-Her latest middle-grade adventure, Alone in the Woods, released in October 2020 and is also a Junior Library Guild selection.
+Her latest middle-grade adventure, Alone in the Woods, is also a Junior Library Guild selection and a Wisconsin Children’s Book Award honor title.
 Rebecca grew up in Wisconsin, studied in Chicago, and now lives with her husband in New York City.
 Some of Rebecca’s favorite things are: the beach, history, running, nature, doughnuts, and laughing.

 Long story made even longer: